The impact of the Large Magellanic Cloud on dark matter direct detection signals: Discussion and conclusions

 \item The local speed distribution of the DM particles originating from the LMC peaks at the high speed tail ($\gtrsim 500$~km/s with respect to the center of the MW analogue) of the local speed distribution of the native DM particles of the MW, with large halo-to-halo variations in the results.
 Focusing on different snapshots of one halo shows that the LMC impacts the high speed tail of the local DM speed distribution not only at its pericenter approach and the present day, but also up to $\sim 175$~Myr after the present day.

 \item The LMC causes a shift in the high speed tail of the halo integrals towards larger speeds.
 Three key factors contribute to the variations in the tails of the halo integrals, quantified with the metric $\Delta \eta$ (eq.~\eqref{eq: delta eta}).
 First, a higher percentage of the DM particles originating from the LMC in the Solar region in general leads to a higher $\Delta \eta$, across different MW-LMC analogues and different snapshots of one system.
 Second, the exact Sun-LMC geometry for the choice of the Sun's position in the simulations has an impact on $\Delta \eta$, with the best fit Sun's position being close to a position which maximizes $\Delta \eta$.
-Therefore, in the MW we expect $\Delta \eta$ to be close to its maximum value.
+Therefore, in the MW we expect $\Delta \eta$ to be close to its maximum value at the Solar circle.
 Third, the native DM particles of the MW in the Solar region are boosted in response to the passage of the LMC, causing a further increase in $\Delta \eta$.
 The combination of this boost and the presence of the high speed LMC particles in the Solar region causes a shift of greater than $\sim 150$~km/s in the high speed tail of the halo integrals at the present day.

 \item The differences in the high speed tail of the halo integrals due to the LMC lead to considerable shifts in the expected direct detection exclusion limits towards lower cross sections and smaller DM masses.
-In particular, the LMC lowers the exclusion limits set by the future xenon experiment on the DM-nucleon cross section by an order of magnitude for a DM mass of $\sim 8$~GeV and by more than three orders of magnitude for a DM mass of $\sim 6$~GeV.
-For the future germanium experiment, the exclusion limits are lowered by an order of magnitude for a DM mass of $\sim 0.5$~GeV.
-The LMC also lowers the exclusion limit on the DM-electron cross section by up to a factor of $\sim 4$ for DM masses below a few MeV for the future silicon experiment.
+In particular, the LMC lowers the exclusion limits set by the future xenon experiment on the DM-nucleon cross section by an order of magnitude for a DM mass of $\sim 8$~GeV, by more than three orders of magnitude for a DM mass of $\sim 6$~GeV, and by more than five orders of magnitude for a DM mass of $\sim 5$~GeV.
+For the future germanium experiment, the exclusion limits are lowered by an order of magnitude for a DM mass of $\sim 0.5$~GeV and by more than three orders of magnitude for a DM mass of $\sim 0.4$~GeV.
+The LMC also lowers the exclusion limits set by the future silicon experiment on the DM-electron cross section by up to a factor of $\sim 4$ for a DM mass of $\sim 1$~MeV and by up to a factor of $\sim 50$ for a DM mass of $\sim 0.6$~MeV.
 Furthermore, the LMC leads to a horizontal shift in the exclusion limits towards smaller DM masses, by a few GeV for xenon, a few hundred MeV for germanium, and a fraction of MeV for silicon, with the shift being more prominent for smaller DM masses.
+Thus, the LMC extends the parameter space probed by direct detection experiments towards lower DM masses.

 \end{itemize}